rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

 As the name implies,
+ an *Unspent Transaction Output* (UTXO) is Bitcoin that has not been spent.
+The Bitcoin you custody will be in UTXOs.
- an *Unspent Transaction Output* (UTXO) is the total amount of addressable Bitcoin at any given time.
+UTXOs represent the total amount of addressable Bitcoin at any given time.
 Every UTXO contains an address such that the UTXO can only be spent by the *private key (or keys)* associated with that address.